fredpalma/amp/README.md

-# AMP links and exameples
+# AMP links and examples